 “Can you list your top three qualities that make you suited for this role?”

 To effectively answer this question, choose three qualities that match those required in the job description and confidently present them.
-For example:

 “1.
 Analytical Skills: My analytical abilities are one of my greatest strengths.
 I have a knack for dissecting complex problems, identifying patterns, and synthesizing information to make informed decisions.